Chart Color Schemes

 Throsby is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Throsby has a population where 51.1% were born overseas, with 61.2% speaking languages other than English at home.
-Christianity is the predominant religion in Throsby, comprising 28.2%.
-Hinduism is notably high at 19.0%, compared to the Australian Capital Territory average of 9.5%.
+Throsby's population is among the most culturally diverse in Australia, with 51.1% born overseas and 61.2% speaking a language other than English at home.
+Christianity is the main religion in Throsby, comprising 28.2%.
+Hinduism is overrepresented compared to the region, making up 19.0% of the population, significantly higher than the Australian Capital Territory average of 9.5%.

 Frequently Asked Questions - Diversity